pk-hash/test2/README.md

 See the [ArgoCD applications documentation](argocd/applications/README.md) for more details.

-See the [base-nginx chart documentation](charts/base-nginx/README.md) for detailed configuration options.
+See the [project chart documentation](charts/project/README.md) for detailed configuration options.

 ## 🌍 Environments